SuperDARN/rst/docs/references/general/grid.md

 ### Combined GRID files

-After GRID files are produced for seperate radars, they are sometimes further combined with other radars GRID files to meka a GRD file.
-Similar to GRID file just with multiple radar data included.
+After GRID files are produced for separate radars, they are sometimes further combined with other radars GRID files to make a GRD file.
+This file has the same format as a GRID file, but includes data from multiple radars.
 See [combine_grid](../../user_guide/make_grid.md) on how to make GRD files.

 The common naming convention for 24-hr GRD files is: